SA 1 - Identify and highlight the presence of existing species-rich grasslands

 -

-Open habitats form a key part of Herefordshire’s largely rural landscape (not to be confused with ‘Open Mosaic Habitats on Previously Developed Land’) and are a valuable set of habitats with a unique biodiversity supporting a variety of important species such as the curlew and great burnet.
-The term open habitats encompasses a variety of meadows and pastures of varying types depending on the underlying soil and geological conditions.
+Species-rich grassland forms a key part of Herefordshire’s largely rural landscape.
+It is often defined by grassland which has more than 10 species per square metre.
+These grasslands are a valuable habitat with a unique biodiversity and supports a variety of important species such as the curlew and great burnet.
+There are a number of different types of species[1]rich grassland, and the type depends on location, underlying geology, soil pH, its management and history.
 Acid grasslands occur in places such as the Malvern Hills and neutral grassland can be found across the county, with a particularly good example at Lugg Meadows Nature Reserve near Hereford.
 The rarest grassland in Herefordshire is calcareous grassland, which can be found in the Wye Valley on limestone rocks.
-Open habitats continue to be depleted and suffer from a myriad of pressures such as urbanisation, pollution, over and under-grazing and agricultural intensification.
-A significant additional risk is their anonymity: species rich grasslands are frequently in suboptimal management, often appearing unexceptional to all but the specialist.
+Species-rich grasslands continue to be depleted and suffer from a myriad of pressures such as urbanisation, pollution, over and under-grazing and agricultural intensification.
+A significant additional risk is their anonymity: species-rich grasslands are frequently in suboptimal management, often appearing unexceptional to all but the specialist.
 This makes them vulnerable to unintended damage.
 They are also at risk from climate change and invasive plant species.
-Increasing the extent of open habitats and their interconnectivity improves their resilience to pressures, such as climate change, and helps to provide additional high-quality habitat for a variety of species.
+Increasing the extent of species[1]rich grasslands and their interconnectivity improves their resilience to pressures, such as climate change, and helps to provide additional high-quality habitat for a variety of species.